Abul Khayr Alonto

-Datu Abul Khayr Dangcal Alonto (October 30, 1945 – May 9, 2019) was a Filipino businessman and politician.
+Abul Khayr Dangcal Alonto (October 30, 1945 – May 9, 2019) was a Filipino businessman and politician.
 He was appointed by President Rodrigo Duterte in September 2016 as the chairperson of the Mindanao Development Authority, serving as its first Muslim chair until his death in May 2019.

 Early life and education

 Alonto was born on October 30, 1945, in Dansalan (now Marawi CIty), in the then-undivided Lanao province.
-He was the second son of former Philippine Ambassador to Libya and Lanao del Sur's first governor Abdul Ghaffur Madki Alangadi Alonto, and Bai Hajja Rasmia Indol Dangcal.
+He was the second son of former Philippine Ambassador to Libya and Lanao del Sur's former governor Abdul Ghaffur Madki Alangadi Alonto, and Bai Hajja Rasmia Indol Dangcal.
 He has four other brothers and a sister.

 He studied Political Science at Cairo University in Egypt and later became a student of San Beda College of Law.
 While a law student, Alonto organized the LAM ALIF, a Muslim youth group, in response to the Jabidah Massacre on March 18, 1968.
 Because of the Bangsamoro struggle, Alonto did not become a lawyer.
 Members of LAM ALIF would become core leaders of the Moro National Liberation Front (MNLF).

 Political career

+Marcos regime

 Alonto was elected as vice mayor of Marawi City in 1972 and was the youngest city executive of the country during that year.
 In 1974, he became acting mayor of Marawi but before being sworn in as the city's chief executive, he joined his MNLF comrades and went "underground" to fight against the abuses committed during the Martial Law regime.
 He was vice chair to Nur Misuari in the then-undivided MNLF.
 He was also the chair of the MNLF Northern Mindanao Regional Revolutionary Committee.

 In 1979, more than two years after the 1976 Tripoli Agreement was signed, Alonto participated in the institutionalization of the Autonomous Region in Muslim Mindanao.
 He was elected as Assemblyman and sat as the Interim Head of the Regional Autonomous Government and subsequently elected Speaker of the Regional Legislative Assembly, in absentia after he resigned as the Interim Head of the Regional Autonomous Government.

 In 1982, Alonto organized and established the Muslim Federal Party which became the rallying flag of the Muslim participation in the Protest Movement.
-He also became Nacionalista Party Vice President for Mindanao.
+In January 1984, Alonto was among the speakers at the two-day assembly of the Kongreso ng Mamamayang Pilipino (KOMPIL), an initiative chaired by Butz Aquino that sought to unite the various opposition groups.

 Alonto was the Deputy Secretary General of the National Unification Council during the 1986 Snap Presidential Election and underwent serious studies on federalism in Malaysia, United States of America, Germany, and Switzerland.
-He was appointed Ambassador Extraordinary and Plenipotentiary and Chief of Mission to Nigeria and 21 African States in 1994.